What Does Prayer Mean To You?

-Prayer is a conversation between you and God.
-Prayer is not asking God to change his mind, but for God to change my mind if that is His will.
+Prayer is a conversation between you and God; it is not asking God to change his mind, but for God to change my mind if that is His will.

-To pray is actually one of the most important things a Christian can do.
+Praying is one of the most important things a Christian can do.

 There is no real wrong way to pray to God when you come to God humbly.

-It is important to confess any sin before coming to God in prayer to cleanse your heart before the Lord.
+It is essential to confess any sin before coming to God in prayer to cleanse your heart before the Lord.
 Prayer is the means for daily dialog with God, the One who created us.
-First of all, prayer gives us an opportunity to share our cares and concerns with God.
+First of all, prayer allows us to share our cares and concerns with God.

 Prayer also gives us the chance to share how much we are thankful for the things God provides.
 Prayer is not like rubbing a magic lamp and making a wish to a genie.

-When we pray it gives us the opportunity to confess our sin and ask God for help with the temptations of life.
+When we pray, it allows us to confess our sins and ask God for help with the temptations of life.
 When you pray, it is a way of honoring and worshiping God.

-And last, of all to pray, is a way to acknowledge that God is really in control of our lives.
+Finally, to pray is a way to acknowledge that God is really in control of our lives.
 Prayer allows us to be in a relationship with God, Jesus, and the Holy Spirit.

 James 4:8 “draw near to God, and he will draw near to you.”

-I personally have gotten into the habit of praying and journaling the first thing in the morning.
-I usually spend about 30 minutes reading my devotional, Bible and do a little journaling reflection questions which I feel gets my day started off on the right foot. ~ Bill Greguska
+I have gotten into the habit of praying and journaling the first thing in the morning.
+I usually spend about 30 minutes reading my devotional, read my Bible, and do a little journaling reflection questions, which I feel gets my day started on the right foot. ~ Bill Greguska

 - How can I have my prayers answered by God?